vmeoc/AI-Robot---local-mode/Readme.md

 * Receives audio from PiCar-X
 * Transcribes speech
 * Sends prompt to LLM via Ollama
+* Extracts text and action commands from LLM's JSON response
-* Converts response into speech (TTS)
+* Converts textual response into speech (TTS)
-* Returns audio file to PiCar-X
+* Returns both the audio file and the list of actions to PiCar-X

 > ✅ Requires [Ollama](https://ollama.com) with a compatible LLM installed (e.g. `llama3`, `mistral`, etc.)